timctrahan/AI_DM/Skeletal/SKELETAL_DM_KERNEL_v5_5.md

   What do you do? ⛔

+STOP_SYMBOL: "ONLY use ⛔ - never 🛑 ⛓ or any other symbol.
+The exact character is ⛔"

 EMOJI_GUIDE:
   ⭐ Progression | 💰 Currency | ❤️ Health | 🎲 Rolls
   ⚔️ Combat | 💀 Death | 📊 Campaign Variables